monir06/Bookmark-Managment/README.md

 # Bookmark Management Project
 ## Built with Laravel.
-Laravel is a web application framework with expressive, elegant syntax.
-We believe development must be an enjoyable and creative experience to be truly fulfilling.
-Laravel takes the pain out of development by easing common tasks used in many web projects, such as:
+Used Laravel as it is a web application framework with expressive, elegant syntax making sure the development enjoyable and creative experience to be truly fulfilling.
+Laravel takes the pain out of development by easing common tasks.

 ## Features
 - Show all bookmarks